Signed in as:

 filler@godaddy.com

-The Artist in Residence Studio program or AIRS is a Vancouver based charitable organization for providing equitable access to high quality and socially relevant visual arts education for children in schools.
-AIRS is a program developed in partnership with the Vancouver School Board that seeks to create studio space within public elementary schools and to support local, professional artists to work in collaboration with teachers in the studio, to create meaningful hands-on visual arts engagements for children across the whole school.
+The Artist in Residence Studio program or AIRS is an artist-led charity for providing equitable access to high quality and socially relevant visual arts education for children in public elementary schools through longterm artist residencies.
+AIRS works in collaboration with the Vancouver School Board to create a studio space within a school and supports local, professional artists to design and facilitate dynamic, process based visual and interdisciplinary arts engagements for children across the whole school.
+AIRS awakens the creative and compassionate capacities of children empowering them to become transformers of their world.

 "I feel like whenever I do art, I can always have a smile on my face.
 I feel like I crawl out my shell." -